alexgibson/notify.js/README.md

 npm install -g karma
 ```

-In the project root, perform a single run of the tests in Chrome (or any browser you choose)
+In the project root, run the tests using

 ```
-karma start --browsers Chrome --single-run
+npm test
 ```

 Browser support